In the past three years, Wonderland Cares has raised over $300,000 for SickKids Foundation!

 Canada's Wonderland is known for its iconic Wonder Mountain and Victoria Falls.
-But for 2017, we thought we'd add a few ducks to our pond.
-We are once again launching an initiative to raise awareness and funds to benefit the research and care of those at The Hospital for Sick Children, one duck at a time.
+But for 2017, we added a few ducks to our pond as an initiative to raise awareness and funds to benefit the research and care of those at The Hospital for Sick Children, one duck at a time.

-From August 1 - 31, 2017, guests can make an impact in the caring of children at The Hospital for Sick Children by purchasing a Rubber Duck and tossing it into the Park's Royal Fountain on International Street.
-On Thursday, August 31st, 2017, the first lucky duck selected from the Royal Fountain will drive away the winner of the Grand Prize: a 2017 Nissan Micra, courtesy of Maple Nissan!
-The second lucky duck selected will drive away the winner of the Second Prize: a two year lease of a 2018 Toyota C-HR, courtesy of Maple Toyota!
-Additionally for 2017, we will have a Third Prize for the third lucky duck selected: five 2018 Season Passes to Canada's Wonderland!
+From August 1 - 31, 2017, guests were able to make an impact in the caring of children at The Hospital for Sick Children by purchasing a Rubber Duck and tossing it into the Park's Royal Fountain on International Street.
+On Thursday, August 31st, 2017, the first lucky duck selected from the Royal Fountain drove away the winner of the Grand Prize: a 2017 Nissan Micra, courtesy of Maple Nissan!
+The second lucky duck selected drove away the winner of the Second Prize: a two year lease of a 2018 Toyota C-HR, courtesy of Maple Toyota!
+Additionally for 2017, we had a Third Prize for the third lucky duck selected: five 2018 Season Passes to Canada's Wonderland!

-Rubber Ducks in support of SickKids Foundation will be $5 for one and $20 for five.
-Proceeds from Rubber Duck sales will be donated to SickKids Foundation.
+Rubber Ducks in support of SickKids Foundation were $5 for one and $20 for five.
+All proceeds from Rubber Duck sales will be donated to SickKids Foundation.